mendix/docs/content/en/docs/appstore/widgets/language-selector.md

 #### 2.1.2 General Section

-* **Menu position** – sets the location of a visible menu relative to the trigger area with widgets
+* **Menu position** – sets the location of a visible menu relative to the trigger area
    * Default: **Bottom**
 * **Open on** – determines if hovering or clicking the trigger widgets displays the menu
    * Default: **Click**